 Please make a note that using this parameter will lose work of all other tasks as well which are getting executed in parallel if one of them fails due to timeout.
 We suggest using it with care only in a situation where failure does not impact much and changes can be rolled back easily.
 It should be used to prevent deadlock if you know beforehand about its occurrence.

-Below are list of other parallel processing library tutorials.
+Below is a list of other parallel processing Python library tutorials.